PatrickHenson/patrickhenson.github.io/_posts/2018-07-03-what-is-six-sigma.md

 layout: post
 title: "What Is Six Sigma"
 tags: [ books ]
+description: "How to approach a problem - Define, Measure, Analyze, Improve, and Control."
 ---

 Last week I made two mistakes.
 First, I asked my boss what the offsite training he attended was.
 Second, I asked "What is Six Sigma?" which prompted him to point to a stack of books.
 Being a smart person, I picked the slimmest one possible.